filecoin-saturn/L1-node/README.md

 9. Check for any errors.
 Registration will happen automatically and the node will restart once it receives its TLS certificate

 In most instances speedtest does a good job of picking "close" servers but for small networks it may be incorrect.
 If the speedtest value reported by speedtest seems low, you may want to configure SPEEDTEST_SERVER_CONFIG to point to a different public speedtest server.
-You will need to install [speedtest CLI](https://www.speedtest.net/apps/cli) in the host and fetch close servers' IDs by doing `speedtest --servers`, then setting `SPEEDTEST_SERVER_CONFIG="--server-id=XXXXX"`
+You will need to install [speedtest CLI](https://www.speedtest.net/apps/cli) in the host and fetch close servers' IDs by doing `speedtest --list`, then setting `SPEEDTEST_SERVER_CONFIG="--server-id=XXXXX"`

 ## Update a node